sookasa/box.py/README.md

 This library is not under active development.
 After spending 3 months trying to get support from Box, I finally gave up.

-If anyone is interested in taking over development, please contact me on Github.
+If anyone is interested in taking over development, please contact me [on Twitter](https://twitter.com/eiopa).